creativenull/projectcmd.nvim/README.md

 ### Autoloading

-By default this is enabled, this means the plugin will source the local config file.
-If you want to manually source the local config file, then set the `enable` key to `true`.
-To manually source use `:PCmdEnable`, this will add the project to the allowlist and source.
+By default this is enabled, this means the plugin will source the local config file on load.
+If you want to manually source the local config file, then set the `enable` key to `false`.
+To manually source use `:PCmdEnable`, this will add the project to the allowlist but you will still need to `:PCmdEnable` every time you open vim in that project directory.

 ```lua
 require 'projectcmd'.setup {